Monday, January 12, 2026

 Sweet Garleek | Courtesy

 “Garleek is not something anyone was asking for because no one knew the love child of garlic and leek was possible,” Barber said in a statement.
 The approximately 19-inch-long vegetable boasts a slender white bulb and flat green stems.
-According to Row 7, the vegetable offers a less intense aroma compared to traditional garlic and delivers a buttery essence when cooked.
+According to Barber’s Row 7, which produces the vegetable, Garleek offers a less intense aroma compared to traditional garlic and delivers a buttery essence when cooked.
 The vegetable is versatile enough to be grilled, sautéed, or even consumed raw.

 Babé Farms lettuce